wonkwonlee/leetcode-python/Linked-List/Linked-List.md

 # Linked List
 * Similar to the array, the linked list is also a **linear** data structure.
 * Each element in the linked list is actually a separate object while all the objects are **linked together by the reference field** in each element.
-* There are two types of linked list: singly-linked list and doubly-linked list.
+* There are two types of linked list: singly linked list and doubly linked list.

 ## Singly Linked List
 <img width="530" alt="sl" src="https://user-images.githubusercontent.com/28593767/112752326-80835f80-900d-11eb-98cd-e7afedd359ca.png">

-* Each node in a singly-linked list contains not only the value but also *a reference field to link to the next node*.
+* Each node in a singly linked list contains not only the value but also *a reference field to link to the next node*.
-    + By this way, the singly-linked list organizes all the nodes in a sequence.
+    + By this way, the singly linked list organizes all the nodes in a sequence.
 * In most cases, we use **head node** (the first node) to represent the whole list.
 * To access the i-th element, we have to traverse from the head node one by one.
     + In the example above, the head is the node 23.